imagelint/focusfinder/README.md

 4. Use trained model
 For now the only way how to use a trained model can be seen in /focusfinder/webserver/test_fastai.py.
 Later there will also be a webserver, which is not working yet.

+## Running in docker
+Execute the following command to build the docker container

+    docker build -t focusfinder .

+After that's done, start the docker container while making sure to add your gpus and sufficient shared memory

+    docker run --gpus all --shm-size=1024m -it --rm -v $PWD:/tmp -w /tmp focusfinder bash